 Am I thirsty?

-The two state checks (enemy check, non combat check) are known as a list of fallbacks
+The two state checks (enemy check, non combat check) are known as a list of fallbacks.
+The reason for this is that every subsequent child node in a Fallbackis executed in order until one succeeds.

-nodes only execute their children in order if the previous one succeeds.
+As almost an opposite to Fallbacknodes - Sequence nodes only execute their children in order if the previous one succeeds.

-nodes for an ordered list of items to execute, where a failure moves onto the next node
+Use Fallbacknodes for an ordered list of items to execute, where a failure moves onto the next node

-if the children need to succeed to proceed to the next node
+Use Sequence if the children need to succeed to proceed to the next node

 The demo below uses simple bool variables to control state, but in a real scenario, these would be callback to check within a radius of the AI, or pull it's current hunger/thirst levels.